01 of 09

 A series of concrete steps take visitors up to the gently meandering river that feeds the waterfall.
-The paved path leads to the entrance to the Goa Mimpi (Dream Cave), one of 200-odd caves in the entire Bantimurung karst system.
+The paved path leads to the entrance to the Goa Mimpi (Dream Cave), one of the 200-odd caves in the entire Bantimurung karst system.

-If you're lucky, you'll find some of Bantimurung's butterflies flitting about around the waterfall or the walkway to the cave; their numbers have dropped as visitor numbers rose, and visiting the tiny butterfly enclosure onsite is only reliable way to see these colorful beauties in the flesh.Continue to 5 of 9 below.
+If you're lucky, you'll find some of Bantimurung's butterflies flitting about around the waterfall or the walkway to the cave; their numbers have dropped as visitor numbers rose, and visiting the tiny butterfly enclosure onsite is the only reliable way to see these colorful beauties in the flesh.Continue to 5 of 9 below.

 05 of 09

-Explore Maros’ “Stone Forest” and its Mysterious Cave
+Explore Maros’ “Stone Forest” and Its Mysterious Cave

 The trip to Maros’ “Hutan Batu” (Stone Forest) is one of the most scenic in Makassar.
-A one-hour drive from the city takes you to the Rammang-Rammang Pier in Salenrang (Google Maps); from here you’ll board motorized canoes that speed down the Pute River, past cliffs, jungle, bridges and traditional Sulawesi houses.
+A one-hour drive from the city takes you to the Rammang-Rammang Pier in Salenrang (Google Maps); from here you’ll board motorized canoes that speed down the Pute River, past cliffs, jungle, bridges, and traditional Sulawesi houses.